Belgium will hope that 2022 is the year that the Golden Generation finally turns their promise into reality in Qatar.

 Whatever the tournament, victory is not handed to you on a plate.
 You must earn the right to lift the trophy.

-That is certainly the case here.
-Belgium would fancy their chances against a German team seeking a return to the glory days, though Cristiano Ronaldo’s Portugal would provide stubborn resistance at the very least.
+That is certainly the case here if Belgium do manage to top Group F. Belgium may fancy their chances against a German team that has also been poor at the World Cup and aren’t guaranteed of a last 16 spot, though Cristiano Ronaldo’s Portugal would provide stubborn resistance at the very least.

 Should they come through that, Kylian Mbappe and France could be awaiting them, while they did beat potential final opponents Brazil 2-1 in the last eight in Russia.